Chair, Associate Professor

 Students complete the studies in Faith and Reason general education requirement in philosophy by taking PHIL 101.
 Superior students may request department permission to substitute six hours from , , , , , 312, 315, 318, 331 or 341 to meet the requirement.
 Courses numbered 200 to 399 are designed as second courses in philosophy for students in other departments, as well as for Philosophy majors.
 Courses numbered in the 400s are more specialized.

-A departmental honors program requires an honors thesis, 499.
+A departmental honors program requires an honors thesis,.

 PHIL 216.
 Philosophy of the Arts.
 Examines philosophical issues in the arts, such as the nature of creativity, the categories of “art” versus “non-art” and “high” versus “low” art, the responsibility of the artist to the community, the role of art in society, and the relationships between art and religion.
 (2)

 PHIL 226.
 Asian Philosophy.
 Philosophical traditions in the East have developed simultaneously with those in the West, albeit until recently with little demonstrable influence on one another.
 Philosophical systems arising within Hinduism, Buddhism, and Confucianism represent fascinating alternatives to those associated with the Hellenic, Roman, and Christian worlds.
 In this course we will study philosophies of the East, paying close attention to their roots in the corresponding religious systems of Asia and their ongoing relationship to those traditions.
 We will view them in the comparative light of both Western philosophical thought and the Hebrew-Christian religious tradition.
-Can be taken to meet the Diversity requirement.
+This course meets the College’s diversity requirement.
 (2)